Moyhe/Real_Estates/README.md

 5. sweet alert for notification
 6. home page for displaying estates
 7. registeration page to supply or demand an estate
+8. upload image or viedo for the estate using file pond